 With a view to provide professional assistance for strengthening state and district disaster management authorities, 17 disaster management professionals have also been engaged to assist the authorities, he said.

-said to ensure the safety of schools the chief education officers have been designated as nodal officers.
+The minister said to ensure the safety of schools the chief education officers have been designated as nodal officers.

-The existing state disaster management policy has been updated and state disaster management plan, state disaster management policy, district disaster management plans have also been prepared and notified, the minister
+The existing state disaster management policy has been updated and state disaster management plan, state disaster management policy, district disaster management plans have also been prepared and notified, the minister said.

 With regard to civil defence, he said that the state has in place two dedicated battalions of the state disaster response force (SDRF) and it has also initiated the process for upgrading the SDRF with adequate manpower, capacity building and equipment support.